automateps/AutomatePS/Docs/Add-AMScheduleConditionHoliday.md

 # Add-AMScheduleConditionHoliday

 ## SYNOPSIS
-Adds a holiday to an AutoMate Enterprise schedule condition using the Holidays interval.
+Adds a holiday to an Automate schedule condition using the Holidays interval.

 ## SYNTAX